What Is Factom?

 The team not only has experience working on previous projects together but also share several years of blockchain knowledge.

-As the company grows, it’ll be interesting to see how the price of a Factoid responds and what will happen if or when it hits a deflationary point.
+As the project grows, it’ll be interesting to see how the FCT price responds and what will happen if or when it hits a deflationary point.